SujitSarkar/Country-State-City-Picker-Pro/README.md

 A new Flutter package to get world's all of Country, State, and City.
 And items are also searchable.
-In addition if city can't be found then user manually write city on field.
+In addition if city can't be found then user manually write city on dialog window.

 ## Getting Started